realA10001986/Dash-Gauges/README.md

 - Enter the Config Portal on the Dash Gauges, click on *Settings* and check that the hostname of the TCD (usually "timecircuits") is present in the  **_Hostname or IP address of TCD_** under *Wireless communication (BTTF-Network)* settings; do not use an IP address.
 - Furthermore, on the *WiFi Configuration* page, check that the TCD's WiFi network name (SSID; usually "TCD-AP") and password (if the TCD is configured with a password) are present under *Car mode settings*.

-If everthing is in place, you can enable *Car Mode* on the Dash Gauges by holding _Button 1_ for six seconds, until a triple-beep sounds, and then release it.
+If everthing is in place, you can enable Car mode on the Dash Gauges by holding _Button 1_ for six seconds, until a triple-beep sounds, and then release it.
 The Dash Gauges will reboot and attempt to connect to the TCD's AP. (_Button 1_ is located behind the "Percent Power" gauge on the control board.)

 You can switch between your "normal" (home, iPhone, ..)
 WiFi connection and Car Mode holding _Button 1_ for six seconds as described, or through the Config Portal.